Who is a Forester?

 Also read - Career as wildlife enforcement officer

 Which certifications and internships can be helpful in becoming Forester?

+Internships are a great way to catalyse your career as a forester.
+Internships work as a guide to how to become a forester.
 Internships in professional organizations such as research labs, industry, small businesses, NGOs, government agencies, nonprofits, and education prove to be useful for initial training.
 The work task may vary as per organizations.
 The intern may be required to guide visitors and track illegal trails such as hunting in a bio reserve.
 A student learns about ecological restoration with native tree species through a combination of practical work and data analyses in the context of many current research projects during internships.